D3ch/hell/README.md

 Tired of games and searching being blocked?

 Then use Hell!
-With over 220+ unblocked games and even a working
+With over 225+ unblocked games and even a working

 ultraviolet proxy, bypassing has never been so much easier.

 # Why hell?

-- 220+ games [🎮]
+- 225+ games [🎮]
-- Gameboy, flash, and html5 Games
+- Gameboy, flash, Now.gg,and html5 Games
 - No annoying ads and no cookies. [🚫]
 - Easy to navigate [✔]
 - Working Ultraviolet Proxy [🔎]
 - Open Source [🚪]
 - Site cloaking [🙈]
 - About Blank Embedder [⬜]
-- Bookmarklets [📚]
+- Bookmarklets and Cheats [📚]
-- Ch3ats
 - Dark background and simple looks [⬛]

 # Future Plans